Sanofi CEO warns Europe on cornavirus vaccine race

-PARIS (Reuters) - Sanofi’s chief executive on Friday urged stronger European co-ordination in the hunt for a vaccine against the new coronavirus, criticising Europe for being too slow to act in a fiercely competitive global race.
+By Reuters Staff PARIS (Reuters) - Sanofi’s chief executive on Friday urged stronger European co-ordination in the hunt for a vaccine against the new coronavirus, criticizing Europe for being too slow to act in a fiercely competitive global race.

 The French drugmaker is working on two vaccine projects, including one in partnership with GlaxoSmithKline.
 That venture has received financial support from the U.S. Biomedical Advanced Research and Development Authority.